Table Of Contents for: Trumpet call of God

 A trumpet will be blown at the end of the world to announce it is time to meet the living God.

-It is time to meet together as a joyful community:
+2) Trumpet blasts to meet together as a joyful community

-Again, what a picture, it is for calling God′s people together, all the saints throughout history and the ones living at Christ′s return, a huge gathering of His people.
+Again what a picture for the end of the world, it is for calling God′s people together, all the saints throughout history and the ones living at Christ′s return, a huge gathering of His people.

-For the Lord himself will come down from heaven, with a loud command, with the voice of the archangel and with the trumpet call of God, and the dead in Christ will rise first.
+For the Lord himself will come down from heaven, with a loud command, with the voice of the archangel and with the trumpet call of God, and the dead in Christ will rise first.1 Thessalonians 4:16-17

 The sound of the tambourine, harp and lyre was the JOYFUL part of the worship time, but the sound of the trumpet was the SOLEMN announcement to balance that joyful worship with reverence and fear.